 Make sure to read through the following resources before getting started!
 Additionally, if you rather add a few drops of lemon fragrance oil, go for it.
 You will want to add yellow food coloring as well.

-Make sure to read through the simple slime science below…
+Also read through the simple slime science below!

 - Recommended Slime Supplies (our favorite brands to use)

 No more having to print out a WHOLE blog post for just one recipe!